-COVID-19 is causing financial difficulty for many New Zealanders.
+COVID-19 has caused financial difficulty for many New Zealanders.
 If you have funds in the ASB KiwiSaver Scheme, it can be tempting to apply to make a withdrawal - but this should be a last resort.
 There are different financial packages offered by ASB and the Government and these should be considered first before trying to access your KiwiSaver.

-COVID-19 is causing uncertainty for investment markets around the world.
-As a result, KiwiSaver fund balances have recently fallen and more changes may be on the way.
-This volatility can be unsettling but switching funds in response to COVID-19 volatility might not be a good idea.
+In February and March 2020, COVID-19 caused a significant amount of uncertainty for investment markets around the world.
+As a result, KiwiSaver fund balances fell drastically, but have been recovering over April, May and June.
+Market volatility can be unsettling but switching funds in response to events like COVID-19 might not be a good idea.
 Lower risk or conservative funds might not have seen such a steep fall in value, but it probably means they will recover more slowly as well.
 Changing funds can have the effect of locking in the loss you've seen, and that you miss out on the benefits of an eventual recovery in investment markets.

 KiwiSaver is all about reaching your long-term retirement or first home goals.
 It's best to focus on your long-term investment plan, rather than the daily movements you might see in your balance.